John Thomas Ball: Life

 On the return of the Conservative Party to power in 1874, Ball served again as Attorney General for a time.
-Although his talents undoubtedly entitled him to a seat on the Bench, Disraeli was reluctant to lose a Law Officer of whom he had the highest opinion.
+Although his talents undoubtedly entitled him to a seat on the Bench, Disraeli was reluctant to lose a Law Officer, to whom he had the highest opinion.
 When a suitable replacement as Attorney General was found, Ball served as Lord Chancellor of Ireland from 1875 to 1880.
 As a judge, his reputation was excellent: his judgments, especially in probate cases, were both learned and well written.

 When the Conservatives went out of office in 1880, Ball's public career came to an end, and at 65 his health was starting to fail.
 When the Conservatives returned to power in 1885, Ball was too infirm to accept any office in the new Government.
 After 1890, he rarely left home.

 Works

-Ball wrote two books, one on the Church of Ireland, the other on the Irish legislative system.
+Ball wrote two books, one on the Church of Ireland, and the other on the Irish legislative system.